raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 ![Image](lab1_image15.png)

 - `cp`, short for 'copy', is a command that copies the file or directory in the first given path to the second given path.
-Here, we are copying the `hello.txt` file in the `public` directory over to our home directory.As shown, we can see the copied `hello.txt` file once we list all items in our home directory.
+Here, we are copying the `hello.txt` file in the `public` directory over to our home directory.
+As shown above, we can see the copied `hello.txt` file in our home directory using `ls`.

 ### Summary